How to Install a Peephole in a Door

 Tip: Using a step ladder will help you maintain a 90-degree angle.

-- Insert the lens into the hole from the exterior side of the door.
-Then, insert the barrel into the hole from the interior side and hand-thread the viewer together.
+- Insert the barrel into the hole from the interior side and hand-thread the viewer together.
+Then, insert the lens into the hole from the exterior side of the door.

-- Apply a bead of silicone sealant around the lens to help seal out moisture if you don’t have a storm door or overhang.
+- Apply a small bead of silicone sealant around the backside of the lens to help seal out moisture.

 - Tighten with the tool provided, or you can use a coin.
 The viewer should be flush with the door and snug.